iontorrent/sdk-docs/source/plugin/reference.rst

 **Changing instance.html**

-Plugin's instance.html must add the contents of barcodes table to the plugin data before POSTing it to the results API.
+The plugin's instance.html must add the contents of barcodes table to the plugin data before POSTing it to the results API.
 This data will be written to startplugin.json file at plugin runtime under "pluginconfig" section.

 Helper TB_plugin_functions js variable is available to interact with the barcode table UI: